erasmus-without-paper/ewp-specs-api-course-replication/README.md

 the `application/x-www-form-urlencoded` format (for POST requests).

+### Default (no parameters)

+By default (when no parameters are supplied), the server is REQUIRED to return **all** course identifiers (including the ones conducted in ancient history).
+Parameters described below are used to **filter** this huge default data set.
+Clients SHOULD use these parameters in order to make the responses smaller.

 ### `hei_id` (required)

 ID of the institution in which the courses are conducted.
 This parameter is